hollabharath/cveda_mri/anonymization/README.md

 #### `archives/2018-02-21_CHANDIGARH`

-Thamodaran provided the script currently in use in CHANDIGARH.
+Thamodaran provided the script currently in use in PGIMER.
 It had diverged from the reference script on GitHub.

 #### `archives/2018-02-21_MYSORE`